VirtueDevOps/Brewing_Predictive-Maintenance/README.md

 Monitor and maintain the model: After deploying the model, it is important to monitor its performance over time to ensure that it is still performing well and making accurate predictions.
 You may need to retrain the model periodically to incorporate new data and maintain its accuracy.

 *The script itself includes placeholder code for each of the steps involved in building and deploying a machine learning model for predictive maintenance on beer brewing equipment.
-You can customize this code with specific details about your equipment, such as the types of controllers and sensors used, as well as any additional data preprocessing, visualization, or evaluation steps that may be required.*
+You can customize this code with specific details about your equipment, such as the types of controllers and sensors used, as well as any additional data preprocessing, visualization, or evaluation steps that may be required.* Therefore, you quite literally will need to:

+"Replace this code with your own data exploration and visualization steps"